AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

    ![](assets/map-data-fields-2.png)

+   *Add External Registration Profile dialog*

-   * In the Advanced Settings section, enter the following:
+   * In the **Advanced Settings** section, enter the following:

      * **Login Requirement:** Specify a value in days.
 Learners get deleted if they do not login for the above duration.
      * **Allowed Domains:** A comma-separated list of whitelisted email domain names.
      * **Email Verification Required:** Select this option to make email verification mandatory for a learner.

    ![](assets/email-verificationrequired.png)

+   *Enter the details in the Advanced Settings section*

 1. After you click **Save**, you can see the following confirmation message.
 You must share the URL with your external partner.